Snehnamdev/Internship-Power-BI-Project/README.md

 Data Source:-

-Call Centre Dataset : This dataset is from PwC Switzerland Virtual Internship Program offered by Forage, which containing call records from a customer service center.
+Call Centre Dataset : This dataset is from **PwC Switzerland Virtual Internship Program offered by Forage**, which containing call records from a customer service center.
 Each row represents a call with various attributes such as Call Id, Agent, Date, Time, Topic, whether it was Answered (Yes/No), Resolved, Speed of answer in seconds, and Average Talk Duration.

 Tools Used:-

-PowerBI - Creating Dashboards, Data Visualization
+PowerBI - For Dashboards, Data Visualization, DAX Funcations

 Key Metrics Highlighted:-